Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 Coming back to a single line of running stitch, the stitches alternate on the `front' and the `back' of the cloth (see Figure \ref{running}).
 There are exactly two possible states for the first stitch in a line: either it is present on the front side of the work or it is not present on the front side.
 It seems natural to encode these two states by 1 (present) and 0 (not).
 By the nature of running stitch, in each line of stitches the state of that first stitch then determines all the rest.
 Counting along the line, the odd-numbered stitches are in this same state, and the even-numbered stitches are in the other (opposite) state.

-The instructions for working an entire piece of hitomezashi can thus be completely specified by giving two strings of zeroes and ones, the first string giving the state of the first stitch in the horizontal lines in order and the second doing the same for the vertical.
-For example, the piece in Figure \ref{running}, which contains only horizontal lines of stitches, can be specified by 1001100110 reading up the left hand side.
+The instructions for working an entire piece of hitomezashi can thus be completely specified by giving two strings of zeroes and ones, the first string giving the state of the first stitch in the verical lines in order and the second doing the same for the horizontal.
+For example, the piece in Figure \ref{running}, which contains only vertical lines of stitches, can be specified by 0110011001 reading along the bottom, from the left.

 While this simple encoding is not found in the needlework literature, it is so natural that it seems likely that for centuries stitchers have muttered something similar under their breath to keep track of their work as they have stitched.
 It also enables us to draw on language and notation from the mathematics literature.